-Parallel Execution 🚀
+Parallel Execution π

 flowyml allows you to execute independent steps concurrently, slashing pipeline runtime by running tasks in parallel.

-Key insight: Most ML pipelines have independent branches (e.g., processing different datasets).
-Running them sequentially is a waste of time.
+How to run multiple steps at once to speed up execution.
+Most ML pipelines have independent branches β running them sequentially is a waste of time.

-Why Parallelism Matters
+Why Parallelism Matters β‘

-Without parallelism: - Slow execution: Steps run one after another (A → B → C) - Idle resources: CPU cores sit idle while one core works - Long feedback loops: Waiting hours for independent tasks
+Without parallelism: - Slow execution: Steps run one after another (A β B β C) - Idle resources: CPU cores sit idle while one core works - Long feedback loops: Waiting hours for independent tasks

 With flowyml parallelism: - Faster results: Run A, B, and C at the same time - Resource efficiency: Utilize all CPU cores - Scalability: Process 10x data in the same amount of time

-Enabling Parallelism
+Enabling Parallelism π§

 You can enable parallel execution by using the ParallelExecutor.
 It automatically detects independent steps in your DAG and runs them concurrently.